trueadm/ripple/README.md

 ```

 When passing decorators to composite components (rather than HTML elements) as shown above, they will be passed a `Symbol` property, as they are not named.
 This still means that can be spread to HTML template elements later on, and still work.

+### Event Props

+Like React, events are props that start with `on` and then continue with an uppercase character, such as:

+- `onClick`
+- `onPointerMove`
+- `onPointerDown`
+- `onKeyDown`

+For `capture` phase events, just add `Capture` to the end of the prop name:

+- `onClickCapture`
+- `onPointerMoveCapture`
+- `onPointerDownCapture`
+- `onKeyDownCapture`

+> Note: Some events are automatically delegated where possible by Ripple to improve runtime performance.

 ### Styling